Bio

 Michael's media exposure includes over 60 television and radio interviews, including ABC-TV and NBC-TV (Los Angeles), FOX-TV (Los Angeles) and KPFA Radio (Berkeley), covering nutrition, politics or hormonal therapies; an interview in Sports Illustrated, where he was described as an "authority on anabolic hormones;" an interview for a Discovery Channel look at anabolic steroids and Olympic athletes, and being referenced on this subject on ABC-TV's Good Morning America.

-Michael's currently spends some of his spare time reading scientific reports and producing Research Review documents that demystify natural health care and the progressive use of nutritional supplements for longevity and optimum health.
-He also works on this free information website, www.michaelmooney.net.
-Michael is in the process of writing a new book about progressive nutrition, to be announced in mid-2008.
+Michael's currently spends some of his spare time reading scientific reports and producing documents that demystify natural health care and the progressive use of nutritional supplements for longevity and optimum health.
+He also works on his free information website, www.michaelmooney.net, his favorite focus being debunking the negative vitamin studies that are promoted in the mass media in a web page section called "Nutrition in the Press: Corrections."
+Michael is in the process of writing a new book about a progressive nutrition topic, to be published in 2011.

 http://www.medibolics.com.